 This service provides 24hour on-site support for older people in dedicated extra care housing schemes, including Kingsway and Spring Bank Court.
-The current provision is subject to a block contract with an Independent Provider which is due to be re-tendered within Quarter 2 of the new financial year.
-It is therefore recommended that no automatic uplift be applied to the provision where the care contract is solely provided via block contract.
+The current provision is subject to a block contract with an Independent Provider which is due to be re-tendered in the new financial year.
+This provider did not receive an uplift in 2019/2020 therefore it is reasonable to apply an uplift of 5.6% to provide a viable rate in the interim.

-In terms of the new provision, the care contract has been devised on a new model of block and individually commissioned hours tied to the Older People and Physical Disability domiciliary care contract.
-This one service will receive a 4.85% uplift to both the spot and block hours.
+In terms of the new extra-care provision, the care contract has been devised on a new model of block and individually commissioned hours tied to the Older People and Physical Disability domiciliary care contract.
+This one service will receive a 5.6% uplift to both the spot and block hours.